fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 ## Design Philosophy

 Color in BerthCare isn't decoration—it's communication.
-Every hue serves the nurse documenting a visit in a dimly lit hallway, the family member checking on their loved one at midnight, and the coordinator triaging urgent issues in bright sunlight.
+Every hue serves the caregiver documenting a visit in a dimly lit hallway, the family member checking on their loved one at midnight, and the coordinator triaging urgent issues in bright sunlight.

 ### Core Principles

 **1. Clarity Over Beauty**
-If a nurse has to think about what a color means, we've failed.
+If a caregiver has to think about what a color means, we've failed.
 Color should be instant, obvious, universal.

 **2. Reduce to Amplify**
 We use fewer colors so each one speaks louder.
 When everything is highlighted, nothing is.